TechnicalOutcast/technicaloutcast.github.io/_posts/2023-08-21-experimenting-with-ChatGPT.md

 ### Bug Bounties and Partial-Full Disclosure

-I will be poking at ChatGPT as it relates to its [bug bounty program](https://bugcrowd.com/openai), and there is a lot to do there.
+I will also be poking at ChatGPT as it relates to its [bug bounty program](https://bugcrowd.com/openai), and there is a lot to do there.

 Since jailbreaks are out of scope for the program, I'll stick to posting about the funny ones here.
 If there is something really serious, I will do partial Full Disclosure.
 This will include confirming a jailbreak and disclosing the results, but keeping the exact details of the prompt and follow-up methods redacted.
 If the issue I discover is covered by the bounty program, I will report it there first and disclose as soon as possible.